 - (i) An exporter obtained inputs on payment of customs duty and has availed CENVAT credit.
-Advise whether he could also avail duty drawback under section 75 of the Customs Act, 1962, if imported inputs are used in the manufacture of goods which are then exported. - (ii) With reference to Notification No. 6/2005 ST dated 01.03.2005, answer the following questions: - (a) What is the threshold limit of service tax exemption for small service providers? - (b) Is the exemption mandatory to service provider in all cases? - Whether credit on the capital goods received during the period of exemption limit can be availed after crossing of exemption limit? - On opting for exemption in the beginning of the financial year, whether the credit of the duty paid on inputs lying in stock has to be reversed? - If balance in CENVAT credit is available after the above said reversal, whether the same can be carried forward? - In a case where the service provider provides more than one taxable service, does (f) the exemption limit apply to individual taxable services or all taxable services? - (iii) Explain the concept of Reverse charge mechanism.
+Advise whether he could also avail duty drawback under section 75 of the Customs Act, 1962, if imported inputs are used in the manufacture of goods which are then exported. - (ii) With reference to Notification No. 6/2005 ST dated 01.03.2005, answer the following auestions: - (a) What is the threshold limit of service tax exemption for small service providers? - (b) Is the exemption mandatory to service provider in all cases? - Whether credit on the capital goods received during the period of exemption limit can be availed after crossing of exemption limit? - On opting for exemption in the beginning of the financial year, whether the credit of the duty paid on inputs lying in stock has to be reversed? - If balance in CENVAT credit is available after the above said reversal, whether the same can be carried forward? - (f) In a case where the service provider provides more than one taxable service, does the exemption limit apply to individual taxable services or all taxable services? - (iii) Explain the concept of Reverse charge mechanism.
 Explain the services specified under Reverse Charge mechanism.

-- (iv) A Ltd. provided Information Technology & Software services to B Ltd. in the month of July 2014.
-A bill inclusive of Service Tax issued in the month of July 2014.
-B Ltd paid ₹22,24,728 (after deducting TDS under sec 194J of the Income Tax Act, 1961 @10% towards TDS) in the month of August, 2014.
+- (iv) A Ltd. provided Information Technology & Software services to B Ltd. in the month of July 2015.
+A bill inclusive of Service Tax issued in the month of July 2015.
+B Ltd paid ₹22,24,728 (after deducting TDS under sec 194J of the Income Tax Act, 1961 @10% towards TDS) in the month of August, 2015.
 You are required to calculate:

 - (a) Service tax liability

 - (b) Due date of payment of service tax.

-- (i) What are the reasons for setting up of Export Promotion Councils?
-Write a brief note on their responsibilities and types of Councils in India in the context of foreign trade policy.
-Should an exporter compulsorily register himself as a member of such Export Promotion Council?
-(5 Marks) - Whether input tax credit of the VAT paid on purchases of goods that are stock transferred is available? - What is the difference between orders under Section 6A(1) and 6A(2) of the CSR Act, (iii) 1956.
+(i) What are the benefits of Importer Exporter Code?
+[5]

+- Whether input tax credit of the VAT paid on purchases of goods that are stock (ii) transferred is available? - What is the difference between orders under Section 6A(1) and 6A(2) of the Central Sales Tax Act, 1956.
+[5+2+3]

-Y Ltd. is a company in which 60% shares are held by P Ltd. Y Ltd declared a dividend amounting to ₹45 lakhs to its share holders for the financial year 2013-14 in its AGM held on 12th May, 2014.
-Dividend Distribution Tax was paid by Y Ltd. on 14th May, 2014.
-P Ltd declared an interim dividend amounting to ₹70 lakhs on 15th October, 2014 for the year ended 31st March, 2015.
+Y Ltd. is a company in which 60% shares are held by P Ltd. Y Ltd declared a dividend amounting to ₹45 lakhs to its share holders for the financial year 2014-15 in its AGM held on 12th May, 2015.
+Dividend Distribution Tax was paid by Y Ltd. on 14th May, 2015.
+P Ltd. declared an interim dividend amounting to ₹70 lakhs on 15th October, 2015 for the year ended 31st March, 2016.